 What is the Community Support Service?

-The service is available from three main buildings; Lovell Park Hub (near the city centre), Stocks Hill (Armley) and Vale Circles (Hunslet).
-In addition to this, there are also a range of community-based groups, many of which are coordinated by the Community Alternatives team (part of the Community Support Service) who are not based in one building, but who can help people to get out-and-about to other places around Leeds.
+The service is available from three main buildings; Lovell Park Hub (near the city centre), Stocks Hill (Armley) and Vale Circles (Beeston).
+In addition to this, there are also a range of community-based groups which can help people to get out-and-about to other places around Leeds.
+Staff can also support people into mainstream activities, such as local groups or college courses, and volunteering.

 We want to help people find the right activities for them through a mixture of individual support from a keyworker, group activities and support from other people who may share similar experiences and interests.
 We can also help people to look for other opportunities such as paid employment or volunteering around the city.
 The types of support we offer: